VasudevanS1906/Kubernetes-application-management-and-deployment/README.md

 When you're done, you can delete the resources created by this project by running the following command:

       kubectl delete service,deployment app

+# Support and Contact

+If you have any questions, please feel free to contact me at [vasudevanswornampillai@gmail.com].

+# License

+This project is licensed under the **Apache 2.0 License**.

+# Share with the community

+If you find this project interesting or helpful, don't hesitate to share with your community!
+Let's learn and grow together!

+# Conclusion

+In this project, we’ve deployed and managed a containerized Nginx web application on a Kubernetes cluster, utilizing manifests to create Deployments, Services and ConfigMaps.
+The model, a beacon of performance, awaits those go into the beautiful world of Devops.